 Recombinant tissue plasminogen activator (tPA), an IV injection also called alteplase (Activase), is considered the gold standard treatment for ischemic stroke.
 Usually, an injection of tPA is delivered through the vein in the arm within the first 3 hours.
 At times, tPA injection can be also be given up to 4.5 hours after the symptoms of stroke started.

-This drug helps in restoring the blood flow by dissolving blood clot causing the stroke.
+This drug helps in restoring the blood flow by dissolving blood clot in the brain causing the stroke.
 Removing the cause of the stroke quickly may help people recover more fully from it.
 Your doctor will determine if tPA is appropriate for you based on certain risks, like potential bleeding in the brain.

 - Emergency endovascular procedures: Sometimesdoctors treat ischemic strokes directly inside the blocked blood vessel.
 Endovascular therapy have shown significantly improved results thus reducing long-term disability after an ischemic stroke.
 These procedures must be done as soon as possible: